jubitaneja/souper-cgo20-artifact/README.md

 Our work is open source.
 You can build it easily with some assumptions on pre-requisites listed further.

-# Section 1: Build and Run the artifact
+# Section 1: Build and Run the Artifact

 ## Requirements
 Souper should run on a modern Linux or OSX machine.